LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Experiment

 While chosing \emph{not to grow}, DGA utilized in LW2G selects the set $(\bm{p}_{*},\bm{k}_{*})$ with the Min-$Z$ from $\mathcal{P}$ when learning task $i$, and learns new knowledge based on this set, adjusting gradient to prevent forgetting of the old knowledge contained in $(\bm{p}_{*},\bm{k}_{*})$.
-After learning, $(\bm{p}_{},\bm{k}_{})$ encompasses both the new knowledge from task $i$ and the existing old knowledge.
-Here, we explore the impact of different implementations of DGA on FFA.
-In Table \ref{tab:variants_on_dsa}, No-DGA represents baseline methods, e.g., S-Prompt++ and DualPrompt.
-DGA-Rand represents randomly selecting an old set of prompts from $\mathcal{P}$.
-DGA-AG represents that $\mathcal{P}$ consists of only a single set, implying continuous learning of new knowledge on this set of parameters.
-DGA-Max HFC indicates selecting the set from $\mathcal{P}$ with the maximum HFC value.
-The results clearly demonstrate the superiority of DGA-Min HFC employed in LW2G over other variants, aligning with the conclusion in Theorem \ref{theorem_1}.
+After learning, $(\bm{p}_{*},\bm{k}_{*})$ encompasses both the new knowledge from task $i$ and the existing old knowledge.
+Here, we explore the impact of different implementations of DGA.
+In Table \ref{tab:variants_on_dsa}, DGA-RND denotes randomly selecting an old set of prompts from $\mathcal{P}$; DGA-ONE denotes that $\mathcal{P}$ consists of only a single set, implying continuous learning of new knowledge on this set; DGA-MAX indicates selecting the set from $\mathcal{P}$ with the maximum HFC value; and DGA-MIN is the default setting in LW2G.
+The results clearly demonstrate the superiority of DGA-MIN over other variants, aligning with Theorem \ref{theorem_1}.